xodio/xod-docs/docs/guide/execution-model/README.md

 In other words, XOD supports the feedback loops, but the cycle path must have at least one `defer` node in it to clarify the correct evaluation order.

+### Errors

+Some nodes may raise an error instead of setting a value or emitting a pulse.
+The errors propagate recursively down through the program graph and block the evaluation of all affected nodes even if they should re-evaluate by other means.
+See details in the [Errors guide](../errors/).

 ## Summary

 The program's life cycle can be looked at as a infinite series of transactions